 A member of Ohio State's Department of Geography since 1978, Vice Provost Smith specializes in urban geography, especially urban historical geography and urban and regional systems.

-Please provide your email address below to keep up to date with the latest information, news and events.
+Keep up to date with the latest information, news and events